 This course is designed to help 4th-5th graders discover delight in writing and begin to develop effective tools and methods for writing well.
 The course uses the imitation and practice method utilized by the award-winning Writing & Rhetoric series to impart essential tools for writing to students.
 The first semester follows Book 1: Fable, which uses fables to teach students the practice of close reading and comprehension, summary (both aloud and in writing), and amplification.
 In the second semester, the course follows Book 2: Narrative I, which uses a variety of longer stories that expand the skill set learned in the first semester.
-This semester also includes more-and longer-writing assignments.
-This course works to develop in each student a love and hunger for story and writing and does so through engaging class sessions, creative assignments, and personal feedback.
+The spring semester also increases the difficulty of the writing assignments.
+This course encourages a delight for story and writing in each student through engaging class sessions and personal feedback.

-This Course is designed to:
+This course is designed to: